Hope Island Marine State Park - Skagit County

 Whether you arrive on a luxury boat, by the power of your arms and shoulders, or anything in between, you'll feel far from your daily routine and deserving of this island time.

-Hope Island Marine State Park is a 200-acre marine park with four campsites, four mooring buoys, lovely beaches and a trail across the island.
+Hope Island Marine State Park is a 181-acre marine park with six campsites, two mooring buoys, lovely beaches and a trail across the island.
 Most of the island is a nature preserve, and visitors are asked to stay on established trails and in designated campsites.